Best Cat Food for Weight Gain: 8 Enticing Options

 Cat Food for Weight Gain: Key Benefits

-Food for underweight cats comes in a number of formulas and textures.
+Cat food for underweight cats comes in various formulas and textures.
 Be sure to differentiate high-protein or high-calorie foods meant for daily consumption from supplements, like calorie-rich nutritional gels, intended for intermittent feeding.

-A safe and effective way to infuse some more calories into your adult cat’s diet is to feed a high-quality kitten food, which tends to be higher in calories.
-Cats diagnosed with specific health concerns, like early onset kidney disease, might be prescribed therapeutic food that targets these conditions directly.
-While more protein is great in general for pets to gain weight, a low-protein diet is recommended for cats with advanced kidney disease.
+What about cat food to put on weight?
+A safe and effective way to infuse more calories into your adult cat’s diet is to feed a high-quality kitten food, which tends to be higher in calories.
+Cats diagnosed with specific health concerns, like early onset kidney disease, might need a prescription therapeutic food directly targeting these conditions.
+While more protein is generally great for pets to gain weight, a low-protein diet is recommended for cats with advanced kidney disease.

 Food to Help a Cat Gain Weight: What to Look For

 Dry kibble for an underweight pet should contain about 30 percent protein and 20 percent fat, while wet food should contain 7 percent protein and 5 percent fat or higher, according to PetCareRx.
-While both can be effective at providing your pet with increased calorie intake, wet food is usually easier to digest, especially for senior cats or kitties with dental disease.
-Plus, moist cat food can be microwaved to increase its aroma and lure hesitant eaters with smell.
+While both can effectively provide your pet with increased calorie intake, wet food is usually easier to digest, especially for senior cats or kitties with dental diseases.
+Plus, pet parents can microwave moist cat food to increase its aroma and lure hesitant eaters with smell.

-When evaluating a cat food to help your pet gain a little extra fluff, be on the lookout for natural ingredients that emphasize protein and high-quality fats over grains and fillers.
-While some formulas have been developed by veterinarians for optimal weight gain, you need to make sure the food you purchase mentions a high-calorie or calorically dense diet, has plenty of protein, and perhaps above all, is a flavor and texture that your cat will actually eat and enjoy.
+When evaluating cat food to help gain weight, be on the lookout for natural ingredients that emphasize protein and high-quality fats over grains and fillers.
+While some formulas are developed by veterinarians for optimal weight gain, you need to make sure the food you purchase mentions a high-calorie or calorically dense diet, has plenty of protein, and perhaps above all, is a flavor and texture your cat will actually eat and enjoy.